Video on demand: History

-In the UK, from September 1994, a VOD service formed a major part of the Cambridge Digital Interactive Television Trial This provided video and data to 250 homes and several schools connected to the Cambridge Cable network, later part of NTL, now Virgin Media.
+In the UK, from September 1994, a VOD service formed a major part of the Cambridge Digital Interactive Television Trial.
+This provided video and data to 250 homes and several schools connected to the Cambridge Cable network, later part of NTL, now Virgin Media.
 The MPEG-1 encoded video was streamed over an ATM network from an ICL media server to set-top boxes designed by Acorn Online Media.
 The trial commenced at a speed of 2 Mbit/s to the home, subsequently increased to 25 Mbit/s.
 The content was provided by the BBC and Anglia Television.
 Although a technical success, difficulty in sourcing content was a major issue and the project closed in 1996.

 In 1997, Enron Corporation had entered the broadband market, constructing and purchasing thousands of miles of fiber-optic cables throughout the United States.
 In 2001, Enron and Blockbuster Inc. attempted to create a 20-year deal to stream movies on demand over Enron's fiber-optic network.
-The heavily promoted deal fell through, with Enron's share prices dropping following the announcement.
+The heavily promoted deal failed, with Enron's share prices dropping following the announcement.

 In 1998, Kingston Communications became the first UK company to launch a fully commercial VOD service and the first to integrate broadcast television and Internet access through a single set-top box using IP delivery over ADSL.
 By 2001, Kingston Interactive TV had attracted 15,000 subscribers.
 After several trials, Home Choice followed in 1999 but was restricted to London.
 After attracting 40,000 customers, they were bought by Tiscali in 2006 which was, in turn, bought by Talk Talk in 2009.
 Cable TV providers Telewest and NTL (now Virgin Media) launched their VOD services in the United Kingdom in 2005, competing with the leading traditional pay-TV distributor BSkyB, which responded by launching Sky by broadband, later renamed Sky Anytime on PC.
 The service went live on 2 January 2006.
 Sky Anytime on PC uses a legal peer-to-peer approach based on Kontiki technology to provide very-high-capacity multi-point downloads of the video content.
 Instead of the video content all being downloaded from Sky's servers, the content comes from multiple users of the system who have already downloaded the content.
 Other UK television broadcasters implemented their own versions of the same technology, such as Channel 4's 4oD (4 on Demand, now known as All 4) which was launched on 16 November 2006 and the BBC's iPlayer, which was launched on 25 December 2007.
 Another example of online video publishers using legal peer-to-peer technology is based on Giraffic technology, which was launched in early 2011, with large online VOD publishers such as US-based VEOH and UK-based Craze's Online Movies Box movie rental service.